Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Introduction

 We review the existing work related to the proposed adjusted WDRO estimator.
-WDRO is broadly utilized to solve parameter estimation problems \citep{shafieezadeh2015distributionally, kuhn2019wasserstein,aolaritei2022performance,nguyen2022distributionally}.
-Multiple algorithms have been developed \citep{luo2019decomposition,li2019first,blanchet2022optimal} and can be applied to compute the parameter estimators in the WDRO framework.
-While intense work focuses on adapting WDRO to different machine learning problems, deriving the tractable reformulations, and solving the WDRO problems efficiently, the statistical properties of WDRO estimators have been investigated in recent few years, e.g., \cite{blanchet2022confidence,blanchet2021statistical}, evaluating the behavior of WDRO through the lens of statistics.
-In the aforementioned paper, the asymptotic distribution of the WDRO estimator is proven to be normal, and the confidence region is proposed based on the corresponding asymptotic results.
-While they focus on unsupervised settings, we extend the results to supervised statistical learning, especially in the setting of the generalized linear model.
-Notably, the asymptotic biasedness of the WDRO estimator has been mentioned in \cite{blanchet2022confidence}.
-However, we are the first to propose a nonlinear transformation to overcome this shortcoming.
-Furthermore, the proposed estimator is more accurate in the asymptotic sense because the estimator also has an asymptotically smaller mean squared error.
-In addition, the generalization bounds, i.e., the upper confidence bounds on the out-of-sample error, have been established to guarantee the out-of-sample performance of the WDRO estimator \citep{mohajerin2018data,shafieezadeh2019regularization,gao2022finite,wu2022generalization}.
+WDRO is broadly applied to solve parameter-estimation problems \citep{kuhn2019wasserstein,shafieezadeh2019regularization,aolaritei2022performance,nguyen2022distributionally}.
+Multiple algorithms have been developed \citep{li2019first,luo2019decomposition,blanchet2022optimal} and can be applied to compute the estimators in the WDRO framework.
+While intense work focuses on adapting WDRO to different machine learning problems, deriving the tractable reformulations, and solving the WDRO problems efficiently, people have begun to investigate the statistical properties of WDRO estimators in recent few years, e.g., \cite{blanchet2021statistical,blanchet2022confidence,xie2024asymptotic}, evaluating the behavior of WDRO through the lens of statistics.
+Notably, the asymptotic distribution of the WDRO estimator has been proven to be normal and has an asymptotic bias \citep{blanchet2022confidence}.
+In this paper, we propose a nonlinear transformation to overcome this shortcoming.
+It will be shown that the estimator obtained from the nonlinear transformation has an asymptotically smaller mean squared error, indicating the proposed estimator is more accurate in the asymptotic sense.
+In the literature of WDRO, the generalization bounds, i.e., the upper confidence bounds on the out-of-sample loss, have been established to guarantee the out-of-sample performance of the WDRO estimator \citep{mohajerin2018data,shafieezadeh2019regularization,gao2022finite}.
 Since the proposed adjusted WDRO estimator is transformed from the classic WDRO estimator, we can also develop the generalization bounds for the associated adjusted WDRO estimator.

-\subsection{Organization of this paper}
+\subsection{Organization of this Paper}